leonistheczar/codealpha_weather_site/README.md

-Here's a basic structure for a README file tailored for your "SkyForecast" weather dashboard project on GitHub:

----

 # SkyForecast Weather Dashboard

 SkyForecast is a responsive weather dashboard project that fetches weather data for different cities, providing forecasts for the next 5 days using an API.